 Remember that some of the adult dogs we meet already have a strong habit of feeling threatened in these situations.
 Don’t feel inadequate if you can’t change that right away.
-Revel in the joy of seeing dogs improve quickly when they do and know for sure that even when you don’t see immediate improvement, the dog is learning and the behavior is improving, even if at a level you can barely see; follow the protocol and you can improve it.
+Revel in the joy of seeing dogs improve quickly when it happens.
+Know for sure that even when you don’t see immediate improvement, the dog is learning if you’re following a good teaching process.
+The behavior is improving, even if at a level you can barely see; follow the protocol and you can improve it.
 Be sure do your part to prevent Resource Guarding behavior from getting worse.

 Practice this with puppies when you’re lucky enough to have the opportunity, in order to prevent Resource Guarding from ever developing.
 (Note that you may see resource guarding behavior even in some puppies; remember it’s a natural behavior.
 Puppies start learning as soon as they’re born, so they are never really a “blank slate.”

 There are certainly other things that dogs consider resources worth guarding.
 This list can include couches, beds, rooms, doorways, dog beds, food or water bowls, their own bodies/personal space, and even people.
 I think teaching dogs the “Trading Protocol” helps in these areas too, because it expands their repertoire of behaviors.
 The more behaviors a dog can depend on to get him good results like treats, the less he will tend to guard.
 Bringing something to you is a sure way of getting something good, so your dog will choose it frequently.
 It’s simple conditioning.
 The lesson is, “I know you like that thing you have, and I might let you keep it sometimes.
 But if I can’t let you keep that item, I’ll make sure you get something just as good or better.”